Climate Change Facts and Effect on the Economy

 The accord's goal is to keep global warming from worsening another 2 degrees Celsius above preindustrial levels.
 Many experts consider that the tipping point.
 Beyond that, and the consequences of climate change become unstoppable.

 The United States is responsible for 20 percent of the world's carbon emissions.
 It would be difficult for the other signatories to reach the accord's goal without U.S. participation.
 But they are trying.
-Carbon is taxed in 60 jurisdictions around the world.
+Sixty jurisdictions around the world have carbon taxes.
 China, Germany, Sweden, and Denmark are considering a tax on beef.
 Greenhouse gas emissions from livestock contribute 14.5 percent of the world's total.

 Even if all countries follow the Accord, temperatures will continue to rise.
 The atmosphere is still reacting to the CO2 that's already been pumped into it.
 Greenhouse gases has been added so quickly that temperatures haven't caught up yet.

 As a result, measures need to be stricter to reverse global warming.
 The Climate Impact Lab predict major cities will see many days above 95-degree Fahrenheit.
 By 2100, Washington DC will experience 29 extremely hot days each year.
 That's quadruple the average of seven it experienced from 1986 to 2005.

 June 1, 2017.
 President Trump announced the United States would withdraw from the Paris accord.
 Trump said he wanted to negotiate a better deal.
 Leaders from Germany, France and Italy said the accord is non-negotiable.
 China and India joined the other leaders in stating they remain committed to the accord.
 Some have argued that America's withdrawal from a leadership position creates a vacuum that China will readily fill.
 The United States cannot legally exit until November 1, 2020.
 That means it will become an issue in the next presidential election.